SimScaleGmbH/simscale-sdk-tutorial/tutorial/create_project.rst

 Eeach simulation is linked to one geometry, and each simulation setup contains the physics definition.
-More details to follow in the specific steps.
+More details to follow in the specific steps for geometry and simulation workflows.

-In order to create and manipulate simulation projects, the SimScale SDK provides a Projects API client:
+In order to create and manipulate simulation projects, the SimScale SDK provides a Projects API client module:

 .. code-block:: python